meditatingdragon/starter-gridsome-vuetify/README.md

 Post an issue for any questions/comments/requests!

+This starter is configured to use FontAwesome Icons, rather than the default Material Design Icons.

 # Default starter for Gridsome

 This is the project you get when you run `gridsome create new-project`.